Samuel-Bowden/Samuel-Bowden/README.md

-Hello, I'm currently a 3rd year computer science student at the University of Leicester.
-I'm passionate about FOSS, Linux and programming language theory.
-For my final year project at university, I'm developing an interpreter in Rust for a novel scripting language, Zonkey.
+Hello, I'm computer science graduate from the University of Leicester.
+I'm passionate about Linux, AI and programming language theory.
+For my final year project at university, I developed a browser and interpreter in Rust for a novel scripting language, [Zonkey](https://github.com/Samuel-Bowden/zonkey).

 Check out my website:
 https://samuelbowden.com